FX-Brokers.eu

 Before MiCA, crypto regulation in Europe was a patchwork.
 A broker regulated by CySEC in Cyprus operated under different crypto rules than one supervised by BaFin in Germany or the AMF in France.
 MiCA replaces this fragmentation with a single rulebook, enforceable across the entire European Economic Area.

 For forex traders, the practical impact is straightforward: any broker offering crypto-asset services to EU clients — whether spot crypto, crypto CFDs, or custody — must be authorised as a Crypto-Asset Service Provider (CASP) under MiCA.
-Brokers that fail to secure this authorisation lose the right to offer those products in the EU after the transitional period ends.
+Brokers that failed to secure this authorisation lost the right to offer those products in the EU once the transitional period ended on 1 July 2026.

 MiCA entered into force in stages.
 Stablecoin rules (Title III and IV) applied from 30 June 2024.
 The full CASP framework — Title V, covering authorisation, conduct of business, transparency, and operational resilience — took effect on 30 December 2024 but came with a transitional period allowing member states to grant existing providers up to 18 months to obtain full MiCA authorisation.

-That transitional window closes on 1 July 2026.
-After this date, any crypto-asset service provider without MiCA authorisation (or an equivalent national licence still recognised under transitional arrangements) must cease operations in the EU.
-ESMA has confirmed this deadline repeatedly, and national regulators — CySEC, BaFin, the AMF — have been sending compliance reminders to regulated entities throughout Q1 and Q2 2026.
+That transitional window closed on 1 July 2026.
+Since that date, any crypto-asset service provider without MiCA authorisation (or an equivalent national licence recognised under the transitional arrangements) must cease those operations in the EU.
+ESMA confirmed the deadline repeatedly and declined to extend it, and national regulators — CySEC, BaFin, the AMF — sent compliance reminders to regulated entities throughout Q1 and Q2 2026.

 For brokers that already hold MiFID II authorisation (which most EU-regulated forex brokers do), the path to CASP status is somewhat streamlined: MiCA allows MiFID firms to apply for a simplified authorisation.
 But the obligation is real.
-MiFID authorisation alone does not cover crypto-asset services after 1 July 2026.
+MiFID authorisation alone does not cover crypto-asset services now that the transitional period has ended.

 Which Brokers on FX-Brokers.eu Are MiCA-Compliant?

 We reviewed the crypto CFD offerings and regulatory status of every broker in our database.
-The table below shows the major EU-regulated brokers that offer crypto CFDs and their current MiCA compliance status as of May 2026.
+The table below shows the major EU-regulated brokers that offer crypto CFDs and the MiCA position each held in the run-up to the 1 July 2026 deadline.
+Because the transitional period has now ended, confirm each broker's current CASP authorisation before depositing.

 Capital.comCySEC, FCA200+MiCA licence granted